 From Ghandi’s Salt March to the faceoff at Tiananmen Square to the March for Our Lives protesting America’s lack of gun control to the protests in Hong Kong that got the world talking about an extradition bill to the recent George Floyd protests erupting across America, humanity buzzes with protest movements every year.
-And while nothing captivates like a crowd, a comparison of the number of protests held yearly to governmental or society changes suggests that the actual success rate of this cornerstone of non-violent (and sometimes violent) resistance is, in fact, rather low.
+And while nothing captivates like a crowd, especially when the crowd, urged on by a US president, is storming the US Capitol building with lawmakers inside, a comparison of the number of protests held yearly to governmental or society changes suggests that the actual success rate of this cornerstone of non-violent (and sometimes violent) resistance is, in fact, rather low.
 This begs the question: Do protests work?

 Here are three reasons why protests are effective, and three reasons they are not.